HMS Thistle (1808): Career

-According to Dutch sources, Havik, Lieutenant Steelingh, captain, had an estimated burthen of 200–250 tons.
-She had been built in Batavia and was on her way to Europe.
-She was armed with six 3-pounder guns and two 1-pounder swivel guns.
-(This gave her a broadside of 10 pounds, versus Thistles broadside of 66 pounds.)
-Her complement consisted of 32 men: 30 crew, and two passengers – the Admiral, and his aide.
-She struck after she had expended all her ammunition.

 Thistle and Havik arrived at Bermuda on 20 February.
 Havik arrived at Portsmouth from Bermuda on 14 June 1810.
 Her cargo was reported to have a value of £40,000.

-Lieutenant Proctor was promoted to Commander in May 1810.
+Proctor was promoted to Commander in May 1810.
 In 1847 the Admiralty awarded the NGSM with clasp "Thistle 10 Feby.
 1810" to any surviving claimants from the action; there were none.
 Lieutenant George M'Pherson replaced Proctor in June 1810.
 Thistle carried to London the seaman Robert Jeffrey who in 1807 Commander Warwick Lake of HMS Recruit had marooned on Sombrero, Anguilla.

 Loss

 The government hired Thistle to carry dispatches and the January mail for New York from Falmouth, Cornwall.
 She sailed on 12 January 1811.
 Lloyd's List reported that Thistle had been lost on 6 March 1811 near New York, United States with the loss of six of her crew.
 The mail was saved and delivered to New York on 9 March.

 The subsequent courtmartial established that the loss was due to the inaccuracy of the chart, which showed incorrect soundings.
 In all, four men died in attempts to get to shore.
 The rest were pulled to shore on a line from the beach.
 Over the next few days some of her stores were salvaged and sold.
 On 13 March the wreck was sold to a local man for $135.
 The wreck occurred on Maransquam Beach, about nine leagues south of Sandy Hook.